Markiplier: YouTube

 YouTubers with over one thousand subscribers were then eligible to earn money under YouTube's AdSense program.
-However, Fischbach had problems with his AdSense account which prevented him from monetizing his videos, and he was forced to move to his current channel in April, originally named "markiplierGAME".
-He dropped out of university the same year to support his growing online career, only two semesters away from graduating.
+However, Fischbach had problems with his AdSense account which prevented him from monetizing his videos, and he was forced to move to his current channel in April, originally named "markiplierGAME", now named "Markiplier".
+He dropped out of college the same year to support his growing online career, only two semesters away from graduating.
 In early 2014, Fischbach moved to Los Angeles to be closer to potential business opportunities.